mitarnik04/PhpPortfolio/README.md

    - Create a `mail/mail-config.json` file.

-   - Copy the contents of `mail/mail-config(empty).json` into your file and update it with your credentials.
+   - Copy the contents of `mail/mail-config(empty).json` into your file, then update it with your credentials.

    It should look something like this: